ESC

 Military and Security

-the UEDF has a light and small inventory of mostly older equipment originating from Europe, South Africa, and the US (2024)
+the UEDF has a small inventory of mostly older light weapons and equipment originating from Europe, South Africa, Taiwan, and the US (2025)

 Military Expenditures 2020